Full Arch Implants: A Definitive Clinical Guide

 With a detailed digital plan and surgical guide in hand, the surgical procedure becomes a predictable and efficient process.
 During the surgery, you’ll place the implants according to the pre-planned positions.
 For many full arch cases, this involves placing four or more implants into the densest areas of the jawbone.
 Often, two posterior implants are placed at an angle to maximize contact with existing bone, avoiding the need for extensive grafting.
 In most cases, the patient can be fitted with a temporary, immediate-load prosthesis on the same day, allowing them to leave your office with a functional and esthetically pleasing smile while the implants heal.

-Step 4: Healing and Recovery
+Step 4: Tips for a Smooth Recovery

 The healing phase is critical for the long-term success of the implants.
 During this period, a process called osseointegration occurs, where the dental implants fuse directly with the jawbone, creating a strong and stable foundation.
 This typically takes between three to six months.
 Providing clear post-operative instructions is key to a smooth recovery.
 Patients should be advised to maintain gentle oral hygiene, stick to a soft diet, and avoid putting excessive pressure on the temporary prosthesis.
 For instance, they should not use an electric toothbrush near the implant sites until you give them the green light.
 Regular check-ins help monitor healing and address any patient concerns promptly.

-Step 5: Placing the Final Prosthesis
+Step 5: Placing the Abutments

 After osseointegration is complete, it’s time for the final and most rewarding step: placing the permanent prosthesis.
 The temporary restoration is removed, and the final, custom-milled prosthesis is secured to the implants.
 This final piece is crafted from high-quality, durable materials—like AvaDent’s monolithic digital dentures—for superior strength, a precise fit, and beautiful, natural-looking esthetics.
 Unlike removable dentures, this high-quality prosthesis is permanently attached and cared for just like natural teeth.
 This final step restores the patient's ability to eat, speak, and smile with complete confidence, marking the successful conclusion of their transformative journey.